mohitpai/journey-optimizer.en/help/using/configuration/ip-warmup-gs.md

 The key steps to implement an IP warmup plan are as follows:

 1. You first need to create one or more campaigns with the IP warmup option enabled.
-[Learn more](ip-warmup-campaign.md) <!--this is usually done by a marketer persona??)-->
+[Learn more](ip-warmup-campaign.md)

-1. Create an IP warmup plan in [!DNL Journey Optimizer] and upload the Excel sheet previously filled in with your IP warmup data.
-[Learn more](ip-warmup-plan.md) <!--this is usually done by a deliverability consultant??-->
+1. Create an IP warmup plan in [!DNL Journey Optimizer] and upload the Excel sheet prepared with the help of your deliverability consultant.
+[Learn more](ip-warmup-plan.md)

 1. Select a campaign for each phase of your plan and activate the corresponding runs.
-[Learn more](ip-warmup-running.md)
+[Learn more](ip-warmup-execution.md)